JPMorgan Chase to buy most First Republic assets after bank fails

 Deposits at First Republic will continue to be insured by the FDIC, and "customers do not need to change their banking relationship in order to retain their deposit insurance coverage up to applicable limits," the agency said in its statement Monday.

-"As part of the transaction, First Republic Bank's 84 offices in eight states will reopen as branches of JPMorgan Chase Bank, National Association, today during normal business hours," it noted.
+"As part of the transaction, First Republic Bank's 84 offices in eight states will reopen as branches of JPMorgan Chase Bank, today during normal business hours," it noted.

 First Republic, which started operations in 1985 with a single San Francisco branch, is known for catering to wealthy clients in coastal states.
 It had assets of $229.1 billion as of April 13.
 As of the end of last year, it was the nation's 14th-largest bank, according to a ranking by the Federal Reserve.
 JPMorgan Chase is the largest bank in the United States with total global assets of nearly $4 trillion as of March 31.